Identifying Instabilities with Quantum Geometry in Flat Band Systems

-However, in flat-band systems~\cite{flat,doi:10.1142/S0217979215300078, PhysRevLett.62.1201, Mielke_1992, PhysRevLett.69.1608, PhysRevB.100.035448, PhysRevLett.134.076402, 2020NatCo..11.4004K, 2020NatPh..16..725B, Berg.Hofmann.2022, yang2024fractionalquantumanomaloushall,2020NatMa..19.1265A,2018NatPh..14.1125L, 2020NatMa..19..163K, Liu2020OrbitalselectiveDF}, where the kinetic energy is quenched due to geometric frustration and destructive hopping interference, the absence of a well-defined Fermi surface precludes the possibility of Fermi surface nesting.
-Na\"ively, one might expect that the favorable symmetry and wavevector for ordering is determined entirely by the largest interactions, since the band dispersion fails to provide reliable insights.
-Despite a vanishing dispersion, a diverse range of ordered phases has been observed across different flat-band systems, even under identical interaction conditions.
+However, in flat-band systems~\cite{flat,doi:10.1142/S0217979215300078, PhysRevLett.62.1201, Mielke_1992, PhysRevLett.69.1608, PhysRevB.100.035448, PhysRevLett.134.076402, 2020NatCo..11.4004K, 2020NatPh..16..725B, Berg.Hofmann.2022, yang2024fractionalquantumanomaloushall,2020NatMa..19.1265A,2018NatPh..14.1125L, 2020NatMa..19..163K, Liu2020OrbitalselectiveDF, PhysRevLett.132.036001, kitamura2025quantumgeometricferromagnetismsingular, 2025SCPMA..6897211W, PhysRevLett.131.016002, Sun.Law.2024}, geometric frustration and destructive hopping interference lead to kinetic energy quenching.
+The absence of a well-defined FS precludes conventional nesting.
+While one might expect the largest interactions to solely determine the favorable symmetry and wavevector for ordering, diverse ordered phases emerge under identical interaction conditions across different flat-band systems.
 For example, in Lieb's~\cite{PhysRevLett.62.1201}, Mielke's~\cite{Mielke_1992}, and Tasaki's~\cite{PhysRevLett.69.1608} lattices, a flat band with repulsive Hubbard interactions favors ferromagnetism, as the Stoner criterion~\cite{Stoner} is naturally satisfied due to the large density of states.
 On the other hand, the same interactions in certain other flat bands~\cite{PhysRevB.100.155145, 2025NatCo}, including the model discussed in our work, instead stabilize antiferromagnetism (AFM).
-This strongly suggests that intrinsic features governing ordering tendencies in flat band systems are inherent to the electronic band {\em structure}, rather than the interaction, at least when the momentum dependence of the latter is smooth.
+This strongly suggests that intrinsic features governing ordering tendencies in flat-band systems are inherent to the electronic band {\em structure}, rather than the interaction, at least when the momentum dependence of the latter is smooth.